 Acute flares of pain and swelling can be treated initially with aspiration and injection with a local anesthetic and cortisone to "put out the fire."
 In the early stages of osteoarthritis, viscosupplementation can be effective.
 This is an artificial joint fluid (hyaluronic acid) that can give a longer effectiveness with cushioning and range of motion than cortisone.

 With a comprehensive program as outlined above, frequently pain relief and improved function can be achieved and could put off the ultimate necessity of total knee replacement.
 Additional treatments such as protein rich plasma (PRP) and stem cell injections have been recommended to delay osteoarthritis.
 However, these have not been conclusively proven to be effective and additionally, unfortunately, they are costly and they are not covered by insurance.

 About the Author:

-Frank Pettrone earned his medical degree and orthopedic training from Georgetown Medical School and served in the US Navy as a physician.
+Frank Pettrone earned his medical degree and orthopaedic training from Georgetown Medical School and served in the US Navy as a physician.
 He is certified by the American Orthopedic Board of Surgery.
-Dr. Pettrone practices general orthopedics and specializes in the care for athletes.
+Dr. Pettrone practices general orthopaedics and specializes in the care for athletes.
 He recommends and follows their athletic rehab program.
 He has cared for multiple sports teams including high school clubs and professional teams.
 He is currently team physician of George Mason University athlete teams.
 Dr. Pettrone practices out of our clinics in Arlington

 and Tysons Corner